vidhisagathiya/A.I.ducation-Analytics/README.md

 - Activate the environment: conda activate pytorch_env
 - Install PyTorch and torchvision using the official channel:2 conda install pytorch torchvision -c pytorch
-- other required libraries such as matplotlib for visualization,: conda install matplotlib

 ## Configuration